Rodent Exterminator Cost: 2026 Removal Prices

 Average Rodent Exterminator Cost in 2026

 Rat removal costs more than mouse removal because rats are larger, more cautious around traps, and cause more damage.
+For a detailed breakdown of mouse-specific pricing, see our mouse exterminator cost guide.
 The table below shows what homeowners typically pay.

 Service Average Cost Typical Range